 Chorpenning is one of eight trustees in charge of the UFCW Local Unions & Employers Benefit Fund of SW Ohio Area.
 It is a Dayton, Ohio-based nonprofit, organized under the Taft-Hartley Act for pension and welfare funds.

-The plan covers not only Kroger employees in Cincinnati, Dayton and Toledo, but also employees of CVS drug stores, Butternut bread and 81 other companies.
+not only Kroger employees in Cincinnati, Dayton and Toledo, but also employees of CVS drug stores, Butternut bread and 81 other companies.
 About 25,000 people are covered by the plan, including 21,000 Kroger employees, spouses or dependents.

-plan has $54 million in assets and received nearly $97 million in employer contributions in 2011, according to its most recent tax return.
+The plan has $54 million in assets and received nearly $97 million in employer contributions in 2011, according to its most recent tax return.
 The fund paid out $95 million in accident, health, vision, prescription, dental and life benefits to members in 2011.

 Kroger declined to discuss the pending contract talks in Cincinnati, where a three-year deal with UFCW Local 75 expires in October.
 In April, the union surveyed its members about their priorities for the next contract.
 Kroger’s last labor agreement was negotiated without controversy but its 2007 talks were settled only after a strike vote was taken and federal mediators brought in.
 Kroger declined to discuss the upcoming negotiations.